 - Annika Krueger, Visiting PhD Student

 - Patharee Oungsakul, Visiting PhD Student

 - Development of lectin-immunoassays for new cancer biomarkers

-- Metabolomics and lipidomics studies in cancer, inflammatory bowel disease or neurodegeneration
+- Systems biology studies to reveal obesity-associated or disease-related lipid function in cancer, inflammatory bowel disease or neurodegeneration

 If you wish to apply for QIMR Berghofer's student program,